veillette/opticsTextbook/content/Preface/Preface.md

 ---

 This book is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
-It is part of the collection of [Interactive Open Textbooks](https://textbooks.open.tudelft.nl/textbooks/catalog/category/interactive) of [TU Delft Open](https://textbooks.open.tudelft.nl/textbooks/index).
+It is part of the collection of [Interactive Open Textbooks](https://textbooks.open.tudelft.nl/textbooks/catalog/category/interactive) of [TU Delft OPEN Publishing](https://books.open.tudelft.nl/).

 This website is a [Jupyter Book](https://jupyterbook.org/intro.html).
 MarkDown source files are available for download using the button on the top right.